jnejati/WProfX/README.md

 "statusCode": 200
 ```

-The entry with `"id": "Deps"` carries information regarding the dependency between activities.
+The entry with `"id": "Deps"` carries information regarding the dependency relationships between activities.

 For example, the following snippet states that  `Scripting_71` depends on `Networking_144` to be completed.
-Note that a `-1` for the  `time` value denotes a complete dependency relationship, i.e., `a1` needs to be finished before `a2` can start.
+Note that a `-1` as a value for `time` field, denotes a complete dependency relationship, i.e., `a1` needs to be finished before `a2` can start.

 ```json
 {